kumarshorav11/tririga-assistant-proxy/README.md

 #### 8. Send the following info to the TRIRIGA Assistant team:

-a. string you replaced `SOME_KEY_YOU_GIVE_TA_TEAM` with,
+a.
+The string you replaced `SOME_KEY_YOU_GIVE_TA_TEAM` with,

-b. list of codes you have added as examples for each of your intents.
+b. a list of codes you have added as examples for each of your intents,

+c. for each code, provide a short phrase to be used as a button label,

+d. the URL to your assistant proxy.